Timeline of the COVID-19 pandemic in New Zealand (2021): August 2021

 On 10 August, the Ministry of Health confirmed that 110 Port of Tauranga workers had tested negative for COVID-19.
 Earlier, Prime Minister Jacinda Ardern confirmed that 110 swabs had been taken with 109 returning negative results and one person needing to be retested.

 On 17 August, the Ministry of Health confirmed that they were investigating a positive community case in Auckland.

 On 18 August, three new cases Delta variant cases were confirmed.
 One of the new Delta cases was an Auckland University of Technology student, who had 84 close contacts.
 In addition, 19 new locations of interest were also identified in Auckland including Avondale College, SkyCity Casino, and two supermarkets.

 On 19 August, the Delta outbreak increased to 21 confirmed cases, with 11 confirmed that day in Auckland including an Avondale College student, an Auckland City Hospital nurse, and an Auckland University of Technology student.
 The recent cases of COVID-19 in New Zealand were linked to an Australian case who was taken to Middlemore Hospital earlier in the week.
 70 locations of interests were identified in Auckland and the Coromandel Peninsula.

 On 20 August, there were a total of 31 community cases, with three cases in Wellington and eight cases in Auckland confirmed over the past 24 hours.
 The outbreak of the Delta variant in Auckland has been found to a "close match" to a recent returnee from Sydney.
 That same day, a thousand people who attended the Mitre 10 2021 Awards ceremony at Auckland's Spark Arena on 12 August were ordered to self-isolate after a bar worker later tested positive for COVID-19.
 Notable participants have included TVNZ broadcaster Hilary Barry, who hosted the event.

 On 21 August, there were 21 community cases; in the community with 18 in Auckland and three in Wellington.
 In addition three cases were reported in managed isolation.
 The Ministry of Health also identified four new locations of interest including Auckland University of Technology's City Campus and five buses.

 On 22 August, 21 community cases were reported; 20 in Auckland and one in Wellington.
 In addition three cases were reported in managed isolation.
 That same day, nearly 300 locations of interest had been identified in Auckland and Wellington.

 On 23 August, 35 community cases were reported; with 33 in Auckland and two in Wellington.
 In addition three cases were reported in managed isolation.
 Auckland University of Technology has confirmed seven new positive cases.
-That same day, the Samoan Assemblies of God Mangere was identified as a location of interest; with 500 people having attended a service on 15 August.
+That same day, the Samoan Assemblies of God Māngere was identified as a location of interest; with 500 people having attended a service on 15 August.